RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Datasheet/README.md

 ### Description

 RAK3172 is a low-power long-range transceiver module based on the STM32WLE5CC chip.
-It provides an easy-to-use, small-size, low-power solution for long range wireless data applications.
-This module complies with Class A, B & C of the LoRaWAN 1.0.3 specifications.
+It provides an easy-to-use, small-size, low-power solution for long-range wireless data applications.
+This module complies with Class A, B, & C of the LoRaWAN 1.0.3 specifications.
 It can easily connect to different LoRaWAN server platforms like TheThingsNetwork (TTN), Chirpstack, Actility, etc. It also supports LoRa Point-to-Point (P2P) communication mode, which helps you implement your own customized long-range LoRa network quickly.

 You can configure the mode and operation of the module using AT commands via a UART interface.
-RAK3172 also offers low-power features, which is very suitable for battery-powered applications.
+RAK3172 also offers low-power features, which are very suitable for battery-powered applications.

 ### Features